imrisa/data_analysis/README.md

         - Capture the non-linear relation and it enhances the model flexibility and the prediciton accuracy.
     - QuantileTransformer: Transforms the data into a normal or uniform distribution.
         - Helps models handle skewed data better by normalizing feature distributions.
+    - RandomForestRegressor: Splitting data recursively and building a series of decision trees.
+        - Working with a dataset containing complex relationships between features and the target variable.

 - Features:
   - Adding two new features (protein, carbohydrates)